Vada Mae Smith spent most of her life in Summers County, West Virginia.

 The next year had a complete hysterectomy.
 There was some question that she might have cancer, but no medical record, among the 3,000 pages Mary has collected, reflects that diagnosis and Vada received no treatment for cancer such as chemotherapy or radiation.

-The complete hysterectomy in January 1972 removed the cervix, ovaries and uterus.
+A complete hysterectomy in January 1972 removed the cervix, ovaries and uterus.
 Vada was 29 years old.

 By the time she was referred to gynecologist Dr. Michael Lassere in 2001, she had started leaking urine.
 The condition was getting worse.